AFC North: 1980s

 The 1980 Cleveland Browns broke the Steelers' six-year run as division champions, but failed to advance past the divisional round of the playoffs, losing to the Oakland Raiders as a result of Red Right 88.
-The Bengals were the only team to represent the AFC Central in the Super Bowl during the decade, appearing in Super Bowls XVI and XXIII.
+The Bengals were the only team to represent the AFC Central in the Super Bowl during the decade, appearing in Super Bowls XVI in the 1981 season and XXIII in the 1988 season.
 Both appearances resulted in close losses to the San Francisco 49ers.

 1990s

 The Steelers returned as the dominant team in the division in 1992.
 They won five divisional titles in six years, and played in Super Bowl XXX, in which they lost to the Dallas Cowboys.

 In 1992, the Oilers were involved in one of the most famous playoff games in NFL history.
 In a game now known as The Comeback, the Oilers surrendered a 32-point lead to the Buffalo Bills and lost in overtime, 41–38.
 It was the largest deficit ever overcome in the history of the NFL for nearly 30 years.

 In 1995, the Jacksonville Jaguars joined the league through expansion and were placed in the AFC Central.
 It was the first change to the structure of the division since its inception and added a second team to the division from the U.S. South.
 In 1996, in one of the most controversial decisions in American sports history, the Cleveland Browns moved to Baltimore and were rechristened as the Baltimore Ravens.
 Then in 1997, the Oilers moved to Tennessee but remained in the division (the team later was renamed the Titans in 1999).
 The makeup of the AFC Central changed once again in 1999 when the NFL reactivated the Cleveland Browns.
 The division had six teams for the 1999 to 2001 seasons, and was the only division to have that many teams in the post-merger era.

 Aside from Pittsburgh's appearance in Super Bowl XXX, the only other appearance in the Super Bowl for the division in the decade was the Titans in Super Bowl XXXIV, who came up one yard short of the first Super Bowl to go into overtime.
-Along the way, the team got revenge on the Bills seven years after the Comeback in the Wild Card round by defeating the Bills 22–16 as a result of the Music City Miracle.
+Along the way, the team got revenge on the Bills seven years after the comeback in the wild-card round by defeating the Bills 22–16 as a result of the Music City Miracle.